tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 .. warning::

-    Code flow should not be used in public facing application (for example mobile apps) only service to service.
+    Code flow should not be used in public facing application (for example service apps) only service to service.
     If you intend to use code flow with public facing application please consider using `proof key for code exchange <https://auth0.com/docs/flows/authorization-code-flow-with-proof-key-for-code-exchange-pkce>`_.

 This flow should be used for applications that can store refresh tokens and periodically exchange them for access tokens after they expire.